 Like Alice going down an internet rabbit hole, I stumbled upon a super cool activity available at Amorette’s Patisserie – a cake decorating demonstration.
 The shop makes stunning Disney cakes and offers a class five days a week for guests to learn tips and tools of the trade while getting hands-on experience decorating their own Mickey Mouse cake.

 The class size is incredibly small, so getting a reservation requires a bit of tenacity and legalized Disney stalking.
 The price is also a bit high at $149 plus tax for two people.
-My reservation has been made for November (the first available date I could get!)
+My booking has been made for November (the first available date I could get!)
 I will be sharing my experience with all of you months and months and months…and months from now.

 Do you guys love Disney as much as I do?
 What are your favorite Disney experiences?
 I’m always on the lookout for new ones.